-All Canine Companions for Independence teams are tested for public access.
+All Canine Companions teams are tested for public access.
 As a founding member of Assistance Dogs International (ADI), Canine Companions administers the ADI certification test at the completion of the Team Training course, with certification lasting up to three years.
-This is to ensure that graduate teams have appropriate levels of control with their assistance dogs in public settings.
+This is to ensure that graduate teams have appropriate levels of control with their service dogs in public settings.

-- Information on service animals and the Americans with Disabilities Act* as well as ADA information on public access for individuals with assistance dogs*.
+- Information on service animals and the Americans with Disabilities Act* as well as ADA information on public access for individuals with service dogs*.

-- Assistance Dogs International, Inc*. is a coalition of members representing organizations and individuals training and placing Assistance Dogs.
-The purpose of ADI is to improve the areas of training, placement, and utilization of Assistance Dogs.
-In 2002, Canine Companions for Independence became the first member agency to earn full accreditation for meeting or exceeding all ADI standards.
+- Assistance Dogs International, Inc*. is a coalition of members representing organizations and individuals training and placing service dogs.
+The purpose of ADI is to improve the areas of training, placement, and utilization of service dogs.
+In 2002, Canine Companions became the first member agency to earn full accreditation for meeting or exceeding all ADI standards.

 - International Association of Assistance Dog Partners*, (IAADP) is a non-profit cross-disability organization representing people partnered with guide, hearing, and service dogs.